airlift/jvmkill/README.md

 `-XX:OnOutOfMemoryError` JVM argument to execute a `kill -9` command.
 Unfortunately, the JVM uses the `fork()` system call to execute the kill command and that system call can fail for large JVMs due to memory overcommit limits in the operating system.
-This is the problem that motivated the development of this agent.
+Additionally, this option only triggers for out of memory, not thread creation failure.